Adidas Adistar Boost Review Facts

 While the TECHFIT technology offers some great benefits, the Boost’s breathability is compromised by it.
 The TECHFIT fabric can feel a bit constraining due to the lack of ventilation in the upper.
 Several reviewers of the Adidas Adistar Boost have commented on the development of “hot spots” after running in them for only a few miles.
 On the other hand, the Boost’s cozier feel can also appeal to runners in colder months.

 If one is adamant about cushioning, then runners will be very pleased with the comfortable grace of the Boost.
 Its platform serves up an exuberant amount of cushioning mile after mile.
 The TECHFIT upper feels comfortably snug and expandable while its heel counter unit keeps the foot in place.
 Despite its limitations in other areas, such as weight and breathability, most users have reported feeling satisfied with the Boost’s overall level of comfort.

 is one of those brands that has superior brand recognition thanks to their iconic logo.
 While that doesn’t mean they can just serve up plain white sneakers all day long, the Adidas Adistar Boost gets its visual appeal from the famous three-stripe Adidas emblem while still delivering its own personality to distinguish it from the rest of the Adidas lines.
 There are seven color combinations for both men and women, and the versions for both genders offer great style options.

 The Boost gets the job done when it comes to protecting the body’s running hardware.
 Its BOOST sole unit delivers spectacular cushioning to help protect limbs and joints from impact.
 The TECHFIT upper also means there’s a greater range of motion to help maintain a comfortable and consistent gait.
 In addition, the ADIPRENE unit on the heel works to lessen the impact on the foot’s rear.
-All in all, the Adistar Boost is great at maintaining and protecting the body’s hardware to keep it in working order.
+All in all, the Adistar Boost is great for maintaining and protecting the body’s hardware to keep it in working order.
 However, it doesn’t deliver as much when it comes to protecting against heat-related nuisances due to its upper’s lack of breathability.